pnp/blog/content/post/microsoft-graph-fundamentals-learning-path-module-1.md

--   across all Microsoft services, you can use one endpoint [https://graph.microsoft.com](https://graph.microsoft.com/) - which makes development straightforward as you don\'t need to learn all the different APIs for mail and calendar and files and so on
+-   across all Microsoft services, you can use one endpoint [https://graph.microsoft.com](https://graph.microsoft.com/) - which makes development straightforward as you don't need to learn all the different APIs for mail and calendar and files and so on
 -   documentation is fantastic, and there is a ton of learning material - like this learning path or the upcoming [Learn Together-